 - (Numbers 2-10 are examples of what we’ll be moving on to over the rest of the week) An @message directed to someone.
 Ask someone a question, comment or reply to one of their tweets, thank them for a RT or welcome a new follower.
 NB – don’t start your tweet with the @ sign, as then only the people that follow both of you will see it! either include their @name later in the message or add a full stop .@ before the @ if it’s at the start.

 - Send a direct message (DM) to someone.
 What kind of message would need to be private in this way?

 - A link to something interesting and relevant you’ve read online, or link to a journal or book.
-Shorten it using Twitter’s automatic tool or a separate one such as tinyURL, bitly or Ow.ly Add a bit of context or comment on it!
+Let Twitter’s automatic tool shorten it.
+Add a bit of context or comment on it!

 - Ask a question of your followers – crowdsource their views, ask for tips or advice or recommendations on a topic of mutual interest!
 Perhaps ask them to retweet (pls RT)

 - Tweet a link to something you’ve shared online recently – a profile update, a piece of work that you’ve done for class you’re proud of, a photo you took.
 Many platforms can be set up to do this automatically when you update, such as a blog, Instagram, Slideshare, Storify, LinkedIn, etc. Add an engaging and contextualizing comment!

 - A retweeted, quoted tweet from someone else.
 Don’t just use Twitter’s retweet button – start with your own comment, then add RT and the @name of the originator or retweeter.